Megalonyx

+Megalonyx is notable for having been originally described by future U.S. President Thomas Jefferson in 1799 based on remains found in West Virginia; the species M. jeffersonii was described later, named in honor of him.

+Megalonyx became extinct as part of the end-Pleistocene extinction event, simultaneously with all other mainland ground sloths and most other large mammals native to the Americas.
+These extinctions followed the arrival of humans in the Americas, and there is evidence that humans interacted with Megalonyx, including butchering its remains shortly prior to its extinction.

 Taxonomy

 In 1796, Colonel John Stuart sent Thomas Jefferson, shortly before he took office as Vice President of the United States, some fossil bones: a femur fragment, ulna, radius, and foot bones including three large claws.
-The discoveries were made in a cave in Greenbrier County, Virginia (present-day West Virginia).
+The discoveries were made in a cave in Greenbrier County, Virginia (presently West Virginia).
 Jefferson examined the bones and presented his observations in the paper "A Memoir on the Discovery of Certain Bones of a Quadruped of the Clawed Kind in the Western Parts of Virginia" to the American Philosophical Society in Philadelphia on March 10, 1797.
+The paper was published in 1799, in the same volume as an accompanying paper by his colleague Caspar Wistar, who provided detailed anatomical information about the bones, and illustrated them.
+Together these two papers are considered the first North American publications devoted to paleontology.

-In the paper, he named the then unknown animal Megalonyx ("giant claw") and compared each recovered bone to the corresponding bone in a lion.
-Jefferson did not attempt a definitive taxonomic classification and kept an open mind, writing “Let us only say then, what we may safely say, that he was more than three times as large as the lion”.
-In his postscript, Jefferson mentions the remains of a Megatherium discovered in Paraguay and notes its anatomical similarities to Megalonyx.
+In the 1799 paper, Jefferson named the then-unknown animal Megalonyx ("great-claw") and compared each recovered bone to the corresponding bone in a lion.
+In his original draft of the paper, Jefferson thought the animal was a carnivore, one of the large cats, writing "Let us only say then, what we may safely say, that he was more than three times as large as the lion".
+In a postscript, composed after learning of Baron Georges Cuvier's description and illustration of the giant ground sloth Megatherium, discovered in Argentina (mistakenly referred to as Paraguay), Jefferson revised his interpretation and compared Megalonyx to Megatherium.

-Contrary to the scientific consensus emerging at the time that extinction had played an important role in natural history, Jefferson believed in a "completeness of nature" whose inherent balance did not allow species to go extinct naturally.
+Contrary to Baron Cuvier's view that extinction had played an important role in natural history, an idea that would reach scientific consensus decades later, Jefferson wrote about a "completeness of nature" whose inherent balance did not allow species to go extinct naturally.
 He asked Lewis and Clark, as they planned their famous expedition in 1804–1806, to keep an eye out for living specimens of Megalonyx, as this would support his case.
 His idea made no headway and was later shown to be incorrect.

-His presentation to the American Philosophical Society in 1797 is often credited as the beginning of vertebrate paleontology in North America.
-In 1799, Caspar Wistar correctly identified the remains as those of a giant ground sloth.
-In 1822, Wistar proposed naming the species Megalonyx jeffersonii in honor of the former statesman.
-Desmarest then published it as such.
-Megalonyx was first formally named by Richard Harlan in 1825.
+However, Jefferson's notion that humans and Megalonyx co-existed in North America has been shown to be correct, as some bones of Megalonyx show marks made by flint tools.